EVERYTHING YOUR BUSINESS NEEDS

 Our Supermarket Survey forms the central focus of our engagement work with supermarket retailers.
-We have been conducting the supermarket survey biennially since 2001 and 28 retailers have participated in the latest survey in 2019.
+We have been conducting the supermarket survey biennially since 2001 and 28 retailers participated in the last survey in 2019.

 The survey involves retailers completing a detailed questionnaire about their farm animal welfare policies, the inputs and practices in their supply chains and their use of key welfare indicators.
 The survey is split into six separate sections: overall approach to farm animal welfare; laying hens; broiler chickens; dairy cows and calves; sows and meat pigs; and (new for 2019) farmed fish.

 The results of the questionnaire are used to produce a bespoke, comprehensive gap analysis report, scoring and ranking supermarkets anonymously against their peers.

 The names of the retailers taking part in the survey are not disclosed publicly, nor privately to the other participating retailers.
 All data in the feedback reports is presented anonymously, typically showing the highest and lowest scores achieved for each area of performance, in order to maintain confidentiality.

 Each supermarket’s feedback report provides companies with detailed recommendations to enable them to manage welfare in their supply chains more effectively.

 The Supermarket Survey is open to all major European supermarkets and is provided free of charge to all participants.